5 Can Plan

 Pantry Meal Kits/Shelf Stable Meals

 When deciding what to buy, think of your favorite recipes and see if any of them can be made with shelf-stable ingredients.
 This can help you start thinking of what you could use in your extended pantry or long-term storage.
-You can then, occasionally, work some of these items/recipes into your meal plans helping to ensure your items will get rotated preventing anything from expiring.
+You can then, occasionally, work some of these items/recipes into your meal plans helping to ensure your items get rotated preventing anything from expiring.

 Check out Pantry Meal Kits / Shelf Stable Meals page for shelf-stable recipe ideas to help you create an emergency pantry for your home.
 Let me know if you have any questions or find any errors, and please share any other shelf-stable recipes you may have.